 This section provides the definitions of the standardized GEDCOM tags and shows their formal name inside of the {braces}.
+The formal names are not used in place of the tag.
 Full understanding must come from the context in which the tag is used.